XcavateBlockchain/xcav-docs/xcavate-dapp-1/tutorial-and-testing-guide.md

 3.2 Once the project has been launched, the first milestone period begins.
 For testing purposes, it only lasts a few blocks.
 As soon as the milestone period is over, the first voting period begins.
 During this period, all users with NFTs in that particular project can vote on the milestone.
 They can vote either Yes or No on the milestone.

 3.3 Nft holders can vote by calling the voteOnMilestone function.
 The parameter collectionId is the collection ID of the project and vote is an enum with the value ‘yes’ or ‘no’.
 The voting power is determined by the value of the NFTs that the user has acquired.
 If the vote has more ‘yes’ votes than ‘no’ votes, the first milestone tranche of funds is sent to the project manager's wallet.
 If it is not reached, the project receives a strike.
 Once a project receives 3 strikes, the remaining funds are refunded to the NFT owners of the project, the bonding locks are released and the project is deleted.
-At the end of a milestone the strikes are reset to zero as soon as a vote has taken place.
+At the end of a milestone the strikes are reset to zero if a vote passed.

 <figure><img src="https://lh7-us.googleusercontent.com/_CGXFb3_u0vIdlxdnZYlAq97_DX14I5vcuhOAWbnU-mByCz1nEERz4feeA9VZHKFTETWcRjTSK691x5oAtuSo0XXFVg16kuU6CGoB48yp1EA-CMs5ZF1I4RupbkzpfOr6JTDgcJUZsfDcY2jF_6GMQ" alt=""><figcaption></figcaption></figure>